Is Your Golf Driving You Crazy?

-If you’re still unsure, and would like to read or listen to the first three chapters of the book before you buy, please leave your email address in the form opposite.
+If you’re still unsure, you are welcome to check out the first three chapters of the book before you buy.

-I’ll send the free preview as a PDF or as an MP3 Audio file.
+I’ll send the preview as a PDF or as an MP3 Audio file.

-If you’re ready to dive in, here’s the link to the book shops again.
+Or if you’re ready to dive in after reading the reviews, here’s the link to the book shops again.